 And you; have you ever said, about anything: “That’s it!
 I’ve had enough!
 This has to change!”

 In your family, in your relationships, in your career, anywhere.

 And immediately you stepped up and did things you never thought you could.

 You see the problem is not that you are too weak, too stuck or too addicted.

 The problem is that you have never used your emotions to take a real firm decision to change.

-And If you choose, then cultivate, change and then condition, you will see yourself transforming before your eyes.
+And If you choose, change your mindset, change your behavior and then condition, you will see yourself transforming before your eyes.